jz543fm/starship-conf/README.md

 curl -sS https://starship.rs/install.sh | sudo sh #Linux brew install starship #MacOS

+# This install starship for actual user, if you want to install for sudo switch to it
+# with sudo su; and install it:

 ./install_bash.sh #bash - Linux
 ./install_zsh.sh #zsh - MacOS
 ```